 Humans breathe in a two step procedure.
 When someone breathes in, oxygen enters the lungs.
 When someone breathes out, carbon dioxide is expelled from the lungs.
 This is an in-out system.
 With birds, airflow is continuous.
 It takes two breaths and four steps to breathe.
 It includes not only the lungs, but the air sacs contained inside the birds abdomen.

 There are many birds who are predators, and most use their bills as a deadly weapon.
 Blue heron and egrets spear fish with their bills.
 Raptors, on the other hand, have feet with sharp talons.
 They use these to attack and kill prey, and then to take away the prey.

 Birds don’t have enough time to process food as they consume it.
 They store it in their harvest, and digest it later, when they’re hidden and it is quiet.
 Wild turkeys have been found carrying up to a pound of food in their plants.

 1) Birds are monogamous

 Over 90 percent of birds are monogamous – either for the season or for life.
 Two percent of birds practice polygyny, where one male mates with several females; and less than one percent of birds practice polyandry, where one female mates with many males.
-For more information check out South West Ranches Wildlife Removal for more details.
+For more information check out Sunrise Wildlife Removal for more details.